BACP, MSc, PGDip

 I am a motivated and versatile counsellor and psychotherapist who has experience working with clients from all age groups and backgrounds with a range of mild to severe difficulties.
+I’m a bilingual therapist, I can work in English and Albanian equally.
 I come from an educational and practice-based background that has fostered a specialism in psychodynamic and cognitive behavioural approaches to practice.
 I am a chartered member of the MBACP (Accred) and have previously worked in both private based practices and within the community.

 Background & Qualifications

 I have a Masters degree (MSc) in Psychodynamic Counselling with extensive clinical experience as a counsellor, dating back to 2007 where I started with Brent Bereavement Service within the Willesden Community Hospital (NHS).
 I later moved onto working for the Brent MIND and Hammersmith & Fulham MIND.
 Since 2012 I have been working as a private Psychotherapist for City and West Psychology.

 I work with individuals with a range of problems including, but not limited to, issues with stress, depression, anxiety and compulsive behaviours.
 I am trained to work intensively for deep-rooted issues that profoundly impact an individuals’ sense of wellbeing.
 I often work with people who, in so many areas of life, are seemingly flourishing and yet feel a deep sense of emptiness or despair about their life.
 I am particularly interested in problems such as: difficulties in forming and maintaining relationships; depression and making sense of traumatic experiences, both recent and in one’s past (PTSD).
 I offer both longer term therapy more rooted in Psychodynamic practice and shorter term, more directly focused therapy.